Gaston Cros: Archaeological work at Tello

 From December 1901 Cros was placed in charge of the French-led Tello Expedition to the archaeological site of Girsu in Iraq.
 He replaced the late Ernest de Sarzec, the French consul of Basra, who died in 1901 and had been excavating Tello since 1877, having initiated the rediscovery of the Sumerian civilization.
 The appointment of a military man to this position might have been influenced by the revolt of the Muntafiq Arabs against the Ottoman Empire which created a hostile environment for the archaeologists.
 Cros' knowledge of archaeology, like Sarzac's, came from a purely amateur interest in the subject though he had a thorough understanding of desert topography from his surveying days.
 One of Cros' first acts was to move the site of the French camp nearer to the excavation area, having been previously situated an hours ride away.
 This made it less defensible and further from the water supply but he solved these problems by negotiating protection from the local Karagul Arabs and co-ordinating the construction of a new reservoir supplied with water by caravan convoys.

 Cros undertook numerous excavations at Tello producing significant numbers of artefacts, some dating from the earliest periods of Sumerian civilization.
 One of his achievements, considered his most important at Tello, was the tracing of the great city wall which was 32.5 ft thick.
-In 1903 he discovered a doorway in the vicinity of de Sarzac's famous cuniform tablets that provided evidence that the tablets were stored as part of a state administrative archive.
+In 1903 he discovered a doorway in the vicinity of de Sarzac's famous cuneiform tablets that provided evidence that the tablets were stored as part of a state administrative archive.